Never miss an important update |

 Opportunities are Infinite

-Sometimes you get a message asking for personal or private information like a bank account, login credentials or credit card details.
-It is considered trustworthy if it comes through a trusted source, like a partner bank or a financial organisation.
+Sometimes, you get a message asking for personal or private information like a bank account, login credentials or credit card details.
+It is considered trustworthy through a trusted source, like a partner bank or a financial organisation.

-However, unfamiliar sources could indicate an attempt to steal information, and it is called a phishing attack.
-In vishing, the caller impersonating a bank official or police tries to persuade the victim to divulge details on the phone.
+However, unfamiliar sources could indicate an attempt to steal information, called a phishing attack.
+In vishing, the caller impersonates a bank official or police to persuade the victim to divulge details on the phone.

-Smishing refers to the messages that extract data and gets payment from the victim.
-All three represent a search for the victim who is contacted through multiple ways, schemes and tactics; they are offered different stories and plans to persuade to divulge the details they can use to commit the frauds.
+Smishing refers to the messages that extract data and get payment from the victim.
+All three represent a search for the victim who is contacted through multiple ways, schemes and tactics; they are offered different stories and plans to persuade them to divulge the details they can use to commit fraud.

 Some of the techniques and tools used by criminals are -